djndl1/CSNotes/os/concepts/overview.md

 Operating systems perform two essentially unrelated functions:

-- providing application programmers a clean abstract set of resources instead of the messy hardware ones; OS works as an extended machine.
+- extended machine: providing application programmers a clean abstract set of resources instead of the messy hardware ones; OS works as an extended machine.
 The abstract is the key to managing all the complexity.

-- managing hardware resources.
+- resource manager: managing hardware resources.
 OS works as a resource manager.
 Resource management includes multiplexing resources in time (CPU multiprocessing) and in space (virtual memory).

 # History